Stovent/CeDImu/README.md

   - [x] VDSC Viewer
   - [ ] Savestates

-### TODO later
-* MCD251 (MPEG Full Motion Video Decoder (FMV))

-## libCDI
+## libCeDImu
-If I get everything listed upper working, stable and fully functional, the goal is to create libCDI, a complete library (static and/or dynamic) to allow any program to implement CDI application (other emulators like Bizhawk, MAME, etc)
+If I get everything listed upper working, stable and fully functional, the goal is to create libCeDImu, a complete library (static and/or dynamic) to allow any program to implement CDI applications (other emulators like Bizhawk, MAME, etc).